A Step-By-Step Guide To Records of Processing Activities (RoPA)

 As a spin-off, brand image is enhanced, as the company’s status as a trust-worthy partner — one where customers hardly ever have to constantly look over their shoulders in fear of a data breach — is reinforced.

-RoPA in the GDPR & CCPRA/CPRA
+RoPA – GDPR & CCPRA/CPRA

 The GDPR, however, exempts organizations boasting fewer than 250 employees if: